schas002/blog/_posts/2017-11-28-Fediverse-of-the-Future.md

 title: The Fediverse of the Future
 ---

-Right now, we're using the Fediverse, the network of decentralized interconnected computers that run continially to provide quality service.
+Right now, we're using the Fediverse, the network of decentralized interconnected computers that run continually to provide quality service.
 Quality service must be provided by users, too.

 **Unfortunately, quality service is not provided by users**.